 The study included 561 children from the PROGRESS study and 645 children from the MIREC study.
 The age of the children in the MIREC study ranged from 2 to 6 whereas those in the Mexican study ranged from 4-6.
 The researchers found that the average concentrations in the Mexican study were comparable to those found in the Canadian cities with fluoridated water.
 For example, average urinary fluoride concentrations in MIREC children ages 4-6 who lived in regions with fluoridated water was 0.79 mg/L whereas the average urinary fluoride concentrations among PROGRESS children of the same age was 0.74 mg/L. Urinary fluoride concentrations in MIREC children who lived in regions without fluoridated water were, on average, 0.42 mg/L. Drinking water sources of fluoride correlated well with the urinary fluoride concentrations but dietary sources did not.

-In conclusion, despite differences sources of exposure, Canadian children who live in fluoridated communities had comparable urinary fluoride concentrations to children from Mexico City.
+In conclusion, despite differences in sources of exposure, Canadian children who live in fluoridated communities had comparable urinary fluoride concentrations to children from Mexico City.
 The researchers demonstrate that fluoridation of municipal drinking water is a source of exposure for Canadian children.
 It will be interesting to continue to explore how fluoride concentrations might change as children get older and further understand the potential health effects of fluoride exposure in early childhood.